 We Are Marshall (2006)

 Dark Shadows (2012)

 This song is used in two music based video games: Guitar Hero III: Legends of Rock for the Nintendo Wii, Xbox 360, Playstation 2, and Playstation 3, and also in the video game Rock Band for the Xbox 360 and Playstation 3. (thanks, Mike - A small town in, MA)

-In Finland, "Paranoid" has the same status as "Freebird" in the US or "Stairway to Heaven" in the UK, regardless of the band or the type of music they play, at least once during every show, someone will shout "Soittakaa Paranoid!"
+In Finland, "Paranoid" has the same status as "Freebird" in the US or "Stairway to Heaven" in the UK.
+Regardless of the band or the type of music they play, someone will often shout "Soittakaa Paranoid!"
 (Play "Paranoid").